The best sales to shop today: Dyson, Philips Hue, Rocketbook and more | CNN Underscored

 Rocketbook Mini Smart Reusable Notebook ($12.87, originally $16; amazon.com)

-Thanks to this Amazon deal, you can get the last notebook you’ll ever need at an ultra low price.
+Thanks to this Amazon deal, you can get the last notebook you’ll ever need at an ultra-low price.
 Rocketbook is the pinnacle of reusable notebooks, and you can snag a mini flip version (and pen!) for just $12.87 — the lowest price we’ve seen since January.

 With Rocketbook, you can ensure your ideas live on forever in the cloud.
 Save your handwritten notes to Google Drive, Dropbox, Evernote, OneNote, Slack, iCloud, email and more using the free Rocketbook app.
-Plus, AI technology allows you to use Rocketbook’s smart titles, smart search, and email transcription to organize your notes more easily.
+Plus, AI technology allows you to use Rocketbook’s smart titles, smart search and email transcription to organize your notes more easily.
 As you write, be sure to allow 15 seconds for the ink from any pen, marker or highlighter to bond to Rocketbook’s pages.
-Then when all the pages are filled, simply wipe clean with a damp cloth, and start from scratch.
+Then, when all the pages are filled, simply wipe clean with a damp cloth, and start from scratch.

 More deals to shop